detlefgerhardt/piTelex/README.md

-This is a fork of the piTelex Python project.
+This fork is obsolet.
+See branch Centralex on https://github.com/fablab-wue/piTelex